compwiz32/website/content/posts/2022/PS-Learning-Resources/powershell-learning-resources.md

 Microsoft's learn website is not technically a blog site.
 Rather, it is guided learning site that consists of collections of technical and educational articles.

-If you haven't visted this resources in the last six months, then you owe yourself to take another look.
+If you haven't visited this resources in the last six months, then you owe yourself to take another look.
 Microsoft has built a fantastic learning resource which has guided paths to follow depending on what you want to learn.
-This resource covers all of PowerShell as well as other pupular topics like Azure, SQl, PowerBI, etc. You will need some time to get through all the content available.
+This resource covers all of PowerShell as well as other popular topics like Azure, SQL, PowerBI, etc. You will need some time to get through all the content available.
 Highly recommend.

 [PlanetPowerShell](https://www.planetpowershell.com/)

 The easiest way to keep up with the mountain of PowerShell content is to use an RSS reader and subscribe to Planet PowerShell.
 It is a PowerShell blog aggregator that this site and about 100 others are a part of.
 One RSS subscription keeps you tied to the best content.

 [Petri](https://petri.com/category/powershell/)

 [4Sysops](https://4sysops.com/?ref=commandline.ninja)